tomoneill1995/Work-Roster/README.md

 Online Roster table for workplace.

-Work in progrss roster for the workplace.
+Work in progress roster for the workplace.
 Backend done in perl.
-Some redundant code in there that will be cleaned up as it progresses.

 You will need to make your own database.